zawakin/promptogen/docs/ja/docs/quickstart.md

 Template:
 Input:
-text: 'This is a sample text to summarize.'
+text: "This is a sample text to summarize."
 Output:
-summary: 'This is a summary of the text.'
+summary: """This is a summary of the text."""
 keywords: ['sample', 'text', 'summarize']

 Example 1:
 Input:
-text: 'One sunny afternoon, a group of friends decided to gather at the nearby park to engage in various games and activities.
-They played soccer, badminton, and basketball, laughing and enjoying each other's company while creating unforgettable memories together.'
+text: "One sunny afternoon, a group of friends decided to gather at the nearby park to engage in various games and activities.
+They played soccer, badminton, and basketball, laughing and enjoying each other's company while creating unforgettable memories together."
 Output:
-summary: 'A group of friends enjoyed an afternoon playing sports and making memories at a local park.'
+summary: """A group of friends enjoyed an afternoon playing sports and making memories at a local park."""
 keywords: ['friends', 'park', 'sports', 'memories']
 ```